 - Emotional Abuse: Emotional abuse is a type of abuse that can damage your self-esteem and result in psychological issues such as depression.
 Emotional abuse can occur when someone engages in name-calling, yelling, mocking, or swearing at another person.
 Emotional abuse can also occur in situations such as when others actively bully, reject, or threaten another person.

-- Medical Abuse: This type of abuse usually occurs within the elderly population, and involves someone either withholding or forcing medications upon someone else.
-Medical abuse can happen in relationships as a form of control or to obtain something.
+- Caregiver Abuse: This type of abuse can occur within the elderly population or people with disabilities.
+It involves someone either withholding or forcing medications upon someone else, or withholding financial support or care.
+Caregiver abuse can happen in relationships as a form of control or to obtain something.

 - Neglect: Neglect is a form of passive abuse in which someone is not given the appropriate attention they need in order to meet their basic needs.
 There are different types of neglect, including emotional, financial, or physical neglect, or abandonment.